andrebrito0/andrebrito0/README.md

 # 👋 Hello there!

-My name is **André Brito** and I'm an **applied mathematician** living in Lisbon, originally from the sunny south of Portugal.
+My name is **André Brito** and I'm an **applied mathematician** and **epidmiologist in training** living in Lisbon, originally from the sunny south of Portugal.
 With a passion for statistics, optimization, and programming, I thrive on solving real-world problems through data and mathematics.
 Currently, I'm PhD Student in Mathematics at the Science and Technology School of Nova University Lisbon - NOVA FCT, with specialization in Statistics and Risk Management.
 I'll focus my research on epidemiology and statistical and mathematical modeling.

 ## 🎓 Academic Journey
 - **BSc in Mathematics Applied to Economics and Management**